phbradley/conga/README.md

 This repository contains the `conga` python package and associated scripts and workflows. `conga` was developed to detect correlation between T cell gene expression profile and TCR sequence in single-cell datasets.
+We've just recently added support for gamma delta TCRs and for B cells, too.
 `conga` is in active development right now so the interface may change in the next few months.
 Questions and requests can be directed to `pbradley` at `fredhutch` dot `org`.